 - Active practice: Write sentences or try to form simple dialogues.

-Developing Resilience
+Developing Endurance

 Planning a Study Routine

 When motivation fails, a schedule can be the solution.
-Set aside a day to try out different activities, such as reading, listening, and writing.
+Set aside a day to try different activities, such as reading, listening, and writing.
 After that, organize your preferences and build your routine:

 Example of a simple routine:

-- Weekends: Watching videos or practicing writing.
+- Weekends: Watch videos or practice writing.

-Beware of Excessive Enthusiasm
+Beware of Overexcitement

-It's normal to feel excited at the beginning, but be careful with unrealistic expectations.
+It is normal to feel excited at the beginning, but be careful with unrealistic expectations.
 Many start thinking that in a few months they will be fluent, which can lead to frustration.
 Studying Japanese is a slow journey, like climbing a mountain.
 Focus on small and consistent progress.

-Self-discipline and Realistic Goals
+Self-Discipline and Realistic Goals

 Studying alone requires self-discipline.
 This means:

-- Set schedules and stick to them.
+- Setting schedules and sticking to them.

-- Eliminate distractions during study.
+- Eliminating distractions during study.

 Make Friends and Challenge Yourself